Auditing payroll is a critical skill. Today I explain how.

-In many governments, nonprofits, and small businesses payroll exceeds fifty percent of total expenses.
-Consequently, it is often a significant transaction area.
+Payroll exceeds fifty percent of total expenses in many governments, nonprofits, and small businesses.
+Therefore, it is often a significant transaction area.

 The primary relevant payroll assertions are:

 I believe—in general—completeness and cutoff (for accrued payroll liabilities) and occurrence (for payroll expenses) are the most important payroll assertions.
 When a company accrues payroll liabilities at period-end, it is asserting that they are complete and that they are recorded in the right period.
-Additionally, by recording payroll expenses, the company is saying they are legitimate.
+Additionally, the company is saying that recorded payroll expenses are legitimate.

 Perform a walkthrough of payroll to see if there are any control weaknesses.
+How?
 Walk transactions from the beginning (the hiring of an employee) to the end (a payroll payment and posting).
-What questions should you ask?
-Here are a few.
+And ask questions such as the following:

 Moreover, as we ask these questions, we need to inspect documents (e.g., payroll ledger) and make observations (e.g., who signs checks or makes electronic payments?).

 If controls weaknesses exist, we create audit procedures to respond to them.
-For example, if—during the walkthrough—we see that one person prints and signs checks, records payments, and reconciles the bank statement, then we will perform fraud-related substantive procedures.
+For example, during the walkthrough, if we see that one person prints and signs checks, records payments, and reconciles the bank statement, then we will plan fraud-related substantive procedures.

 When payroll fraud occurs, understatements or overstatements of payroll expense may exist.

-If a company desires to inflate its profit, it can—using bookkeeping tricks—understate is expenses.
+If a company desires to inflate its profit, it can—using bookkeeping tricks—understate its expenses.
 As (reported) costs go down, profits go up.

-On the other hand, an overstatement of payroll can occur when theft is present.
-For example, if a payroll accountant pays himself twice, payroll expenses are higher than they should be—assuming the company records both checks.
+On the other hand, overstatements of payroll can occur when theft is present.
+For example, if a payroll accountant pays himself twice, payroll expenses are higher than they should be.

 The directional risk for payroll is an understatement.
-So, audit for completeness (and determine that all payroll is in the general ledger).
-Nevertheless, when theft occurs (e.g., duplicate payments), an overstatement of payroll can occur.
+So, audit for completeness (determining that all payroll is recorded).
+Nevertheless, when payroll theft occurs (e.g., duplicate payments), overstatements can occur.